NamanVashishta/DevScope/README.md

 - **Deep Work Filter:** Metadata is uploaded only if the frame is aligned with the stated goal.
 Social media, banking, or idle states never leave the laptop.
 - **Flexible Schema:** Each document stores timestamp, project, technical context, and alignment score—perfect for Visual RAG without schema migrations.
 - **Org-Level Tagging:** Every record automatically carries the NYU team org tag plus `user_id` and `project_name`, so queries can scope to a squad or span the entire company.
+- **Project Discovery:** The `list_projects()` method queries distinct project names from MongoDB, enabling the Oracle UI to show projects that any team member has worked on, not just local sessions.

 ### 3. Privacy Firewall
 - **Local Privacy Classifier:** `DEVSCOPE_PRIVACY_APPS` opt-out list halts capture before the frame is saved.